Rev. Fr. Milton Gianulis, Presiding Priest

 Fr.
-Gianulis is an ordained priest of the Greek Orthodox Archdiocese of America, ordained a deacon in Lancaster, PA, on Oct.
+Gianulis is an ordained priest of the Greek Orthodox Archdiocese of America.
+He was ordained a deacon in Lancaster, PA, on Oct.
 7, 1979; and a priest in Denver, CO, on July 13, 1980.
-His Eminence Metropolitan Evangelos of New Jersey assigned him as the Presiding Priest of St. Demetrios Greek Orthodox Chuch on April 1, 2015.
+Upon his retirement from the Navy, on January 1, 2015, he was assigned as the Presiding Priest to St. Demetrios Greek Orthodox Church in Williamsburg, VA.

 He completed a Bachelor of Arts Degree at Hellenic College in 1976, completed course work for a Masters of Arts degree in Religious Studies from the University of Denver in 1977, and was awarded a Masters of Divinity degree from Holy Cross Greek Orthodox Theological School in 1980.
 He completed advanced studies for a Doctor of Education (ABD) at Loyola University of Chicago.